dvci/shc-terminology/input/pagecontent/index.md

-The following FHIR resources are provided as a community resource for implementers of [SMART Health Cards](https://smarthealth.cards/).
+This website is a community-maintained terminology resource for implementers of [SMART Health Cards](https://smarthealth.cards/).

+It provides both human-readable terminology resources, as well as computable versions in the form of [JSON](https://www.json.org) representations of [FHIR Resources](https://www.hl7.org/fhir/resource.html).

 ### Vaccines